Data Dictionary |

 A data dictionary is a collection of data definitions used by applications to describe and access a database.
 These definitions do not contain actual data; rather, they comprise standardized "bookkeeping" information about the data (metadata).
 This includes details on the types, names and structures of all data elements, as well as their interrelationships within the larger context of the database.
 The primary purpose of a data dictionary is to define the contents of a database so that it can be easily viewed, queried and accessed by an application.

 The data dictionary plays a very important role in PxPlus programming and data handling.
-Once your data has been defined in a PxPlus data dictionary, you will be able to use the powerful tools available in NOMADS to automate the building of Web-based and GUI applications based on this information.
+Once your data has been defined in a PxPlus data dictionary, you will be able to use the powerful tools available in NOMADS to automate the building of Web-based and graphical user interface applications based on this information.

 One of these tools is the File Maintenance Generator, which generates Web-based Webster+ HTML pages and/or Windows-based NOMADS panels as file maintenance or inquiry-only panels and/or data entry panels.
 Another tool is the NOMADS Query Subsystem, which generates panels that display records from datasets and returns a value associated with a record selected by the user.
 These tools can help to easily create an integrated file maintenance and query system without writing a single line of code.

-The data dictionary can be created from an external database (ODB, MySql, Oracle, ADO or DB2).
+The data dictionary can be created from an external database (ODB, MySql, OCI, ADO or DB2).
 See Using External Databases to Create a Data Dictionary.

 The primary method for building a data dictionary in PxPlus is Data Dictionary Maintenance.
 It is used to create new files or embed the dictionary information in an existing file.
 Equivalent programmatic access is also available through a suite of predefined Data Dictionary Objects.